PDXpert PLM Software

 - Don't be too aggressive in purging old backups.
 In a very large historical file library, a monthly snapshot going back a few years may provide that one crucial file that was corrupted long ago but only recently discovered.

-- Periodically verify that your hardware, particularly disk subsystem, is functioning properly.
+- Periodically make sure that your hardware, particularly disk subsystem, is functioning properly.

-- Test the data integrity of your backup process by restoring the backup file(s) into a fresh configuration.
-Regularly validate that the backup process is creating fully-restorable backup files.
+- Test the data integrity of your backup procedure by restoring the backup file(s) into a fresh configuration.
+Regularly validate that the backup procedure is making correct backup files.

 - 0001.
 Welcome!